Salvation in Christianity: Embracement theory

-Hong Kong Baptist University Department of Religion and Philosophy lecturer Domenic Marbaniang, drawing on Friedrich Nietzsche, sees the Divine voluntary self-giving as the ultimate embracement of humanity in its ultimate act of sin, viz, deicide, or the murder of God, thus canceling sin on the cross.
+Domenic Marbaniang sees the divine voluntary self-giving as the ultimate embracement of humanity in its ultimate act of sin, viz, deicide, or the murder of God, thus canceling sin on the cross.
 (Note: Marbaniang 2018: "The depth of estrangement and contortion was manifest in the kind of death administered: the death of the cross.
 Yet, the real story is not that the world rejected Him; the real story is that He was willing to let the world reject Him.
 Divine self-emptying, divine servanthood, and divine crucifixion are powerful themes that shock the philosophy of religion.
 Nietzsche called the greatest of all sins to be the murder of God (deicide).
 There was nothing more sinful than that.
 On the reverse, the greatest of all righteousness fulfilled was in the self-giving of the Son of God.
 This self-giving brought an end to the history of hostility between man and God.
 It cancelled all debts.
 Man had committed the greatest of all crimes, and God had allowed it to be done to Him in the ultimate divine sacrifice.
 The Cross was where Justice and Love met vis-à-vis.
 It was where man affirmed his estrangement and God affirmed His belongedness.
 It was where God accepted man as he was.
 The one act of righteousness by the Son of God nullified forever the writ of accusation against all humanity.")
+Accordingly, the Cross becomes the moment and locus in history where the world is split into those who identify with the crucifiers of Christ and those who are regarded as crucified with Christ.